NoRaincheck/NoRaincheck.github.io/experiments.md

 I got LLM via prompting to recreate how it may have generated the simple kriging diagram on the wikipedia page.
 I intentionally got it to do it via brownian bridges rather than the "typical" guassian process way simply because I was interested in brownian bridges.
 I may have made changes for ease of implementation (I was thinking about re-implementing it using stdlib or in another language as a close approximation), though the "idea" remains.
 This technique maybe useful if one wants to do something better than sampling over a grid search.

+To extend to multiple dimensions, we can make use of tree-parzen like approach to sample per region (chosen heuristically) and presume univariate relationships (which was the approach taken in the original paper, though later approaches used multivariate KDEs).
+For the purposes of a simplistic implementation, simplifying assumptions will suffice.

 ```python
 # %%
 import numpy as np